MoniPar/reclaimed-treasures/README.md

     - Links to the Home, Shop, About and Contact Pages.
     - The Shop link is a dropdown element which opens up to display links to the different types of products in the shop.
 The last link in this dropdown brings the user to the Shop Page with all products.
-    - On mobile and tablet the main navigation links are accessed by toggling the hamburger button.
+    - On mobile and tablet, the main navigation links are accessed by toggling the hamburger button.
     - All links have a hover and focus effect to help the user identify them as links.

 3. The Delivery Banner with its dark background to highlight the text displayed within.